ardakcklr/cancer-scikit/README.md

 # cancer-scikit
-Machine Learning application using scikit-learn library on cancer patients' data
+Machine Learning application using scikit-learn library on cancer patients' data to predict life expectancy